SysWhiteDev/VMwareCarAnalysis/readme.md

 <details>
 <summary>~/frontend</summary>
-All the needed files to run the frontend flawlessly.
+All the needed files to run the frontend.
 </details>

 <details>
 <summary>~/backend</summary>
-The brains of the frontend, manages authentication and viewer syncronization.
+The "brain" of the frontend, it manages authentication and viewer syncronization.
 </details>

 <details>
 <summary>~/ML</summary>
-The part of software that takes care of analyzing the footage sent by the various viewers.
+The part of the software that takes care of analyzing the footage sent by the various clients.
 </details>

 ## How to run the application